spara/hsds/README.md

 # HSDS

-Human Services Data Specification defines content that provides the minimum set of data for Information and Retrieval (IR) applications as well as specialized service directory applications.
+Human Services Data Specification defines content that provides the minimum set of data for Information and Retrieval (I&R) applications as well as specialized service directory applications.

 ### A note on contributing to the specification